 Late February – Mid May

-- College Spring Break – college students around the country flock to the city for warm weather in late February and early March.
+- 📚 College Spring Break – college students around the country flock to Fort Lauderdale for warm Florida weather in late February and early March.
 Las Olas Beach, one of the best beaches in Fort Lauderdale, is packed to the brim with partygoers.
 I don’t recommend families with small children visit during this time.

 Visiting Fort Lauderdale in the Summer